 Fall, Spring, Summer

-The UMass Boston’s Addictions Counselor Education Program Certificate focuses on helping you develop the professional skills to promote evidence-based treatment of Substance Use Disorders.
-It’s designed for treatment professionals — from direct care counselors to program directors — who want to hone their skills, add a certification to their résumé, and prepare for the licensure/certification exam.
+UMass Boston’s Addictions Counselor Education Program Certificate focuses on helping you develop the professional skills to promote evidence-based treatment of Substance Use Disorders.
+It’s designed for treatment professionals—from direct care counselors to program directors—who want to hone their skills, add a certification to their résumé, and prepare for the licensure/certification exam.
 Explore the use of alcohol and other drugs in society, as well as the delivery of treatment and counseling services.
 Apply these skills to your work in counseling individuals with a substance use disorder.
 You also have the option to attend a two-day workshop on preparing for the licensure/certification exam.

-- This program consists of seven courses and a practicum.
+- This program consists of eight courses and a practicum course.

 - Students earn CEUs upon successful completion of the program.